 This is my favorite museum in Marrakech with pictures from the last century in Morocco.
 It is simply stunning, and I come back here often.
 I also like it because it reminds me of my second Marrakech holidays (that time when the city and I finally clicked).
 It took me forever to find my way to the Maison, and when I made it, I realized I was out of cash and the next ATM was far.
 They had a credit card minimum, and so the cashier told me I could go inside and if I wanted to buy something at the shop afterward, fine, and if not it wasn’t a problem either – I should just enjoy the museum.
 I was incredibly touched by his kindness, fell in love with the museum and unfortunately the shop as well.

 Nomad is one of those restaurants which have gotten a bit too hip and happening for its own good.
 The food is okay but nothing to write home about but the views from the roof terrace are stunning and the argan oil ice cream one of a kind.

 The Marrakech airport should make it on the list of most Instagrammable places in Morocco because it is just so pretty.
-Fortunately, it has also gotten a make-over (this awning is the old part) which means no more hour-long queues at immigration.
+Fortunately, it has also gotten a make-over (this awning is the old part) which has added to its splendor.
+It also means their immigration section has gotten a makeover which used to sour any short breaks to Marrakech with its hour-long queues but no more!

 The Marrakech medina